by Jerry Gordon (January 2010)

 Airport security in Israel is not about what’s on your feet, or in your pockets, or — god forbid — in your underwear.
 It’s about what’s in your head.

-While the Israeli security system is certainly not perfect, it is unlikely that so clearly documented.
+While the Israeli security system is certainly not perfect, it is unlikely that Umar Farouk Abdulmutallab could have successfully boarded a plane without being detained, questioned in-depth, and hopefully caught — even if his risk level hadn’t been so clearly documented.

 Criticism of the NCTC